 Noise, Profile, and Power

 HDDs in recent years have followed the standard 3.5 inch width for hard drives cases.
 While they are not the most compact in nature, their wide adoptions have brought on an insurmountable amount of versatility in the gaming and enterprise business.
-If you don't mind the occasional noise, Hard Drives periodically spool up to retrieve or write new data with their dreaded arm clicking noise.
+If you don't mind the occasional noise, Hard Drives periodically spool up to write or access data with their dreaded arm clicking noise.
 However during engaging games, it is more than likely that the background noise will drown out the clicking.

 2.5 inch SSDs on the other hand are completely silent in their operation.
 Every action is internally done within the confines of the storage drive with the only byproduct being heat.